swanux/Helen/README.md

     echo "deb https://gitlab.com/swanux/hrepo/raw/master $CODENAME main" | sudo tee -a /etc/apt/sources.list sudo apt update
     sudo apt install hsuite

+**Note:** You only need to execute the last line if you already have my repository added to your system.

 And to remove, execute: